|History Appearance Temperament Health Suitable for|

 Unfortunately, the gene responsible for the folded ears also has an impact on the skeletal system.
 Known as osteodystrophy or osteochondrodysplasia, this condition affects cartilage throughout the body including bone lesions, thickening of the tail, bones in the hind legs becoming thickened and arthritic, resulting in pain and discomfort.

 Scottish Folds should never be allowed to mate together as the offspring will be homozygous (ie, have two sets of the Fd gene, making it double strength, so to speak).
 This results in debilitating skeletal deformities.
 Permitted outcrosses are the British Shorthair and American Shorthair.

-The most prominent feature of the breed is the ears which point downwards and forwards, which gives the head and face a round appearance.
-This folding occurs to differing degrees, but the more tightly folded and smaller the ears, the better.
+The most prominent feature of the breed is the ears which are wide set and point down and forwards, which gives the head and face a round appearance.
+This folding occurs in three levels, like an accordian:

 The coat of the Scottish Fold is short and dense and comes in most coat colours.

 Image catiful, Flickr

 The Scottish Fold is a quiet breed of cat.
 They are affectionate, intelligent, quiet, sweet and loyal.
 Scottish Folds get on with people and other household animals and children.

 If you are out of the house for long periods of time, consider adopting two cats to keep each other company.